T of C

 On this website there is related commentary on several other pages, two of them being other existing melodies on this theme:

-Further details about this preface are easily found on other websites (details).
+Further details about Wang's preface are easily found on other websites (details).

 Huì yú Kuàijī shān yīn zhī Lántíng, xiū xì shì yě.

 We have met by Kuaiji mountain's south side at Lanting for the xiuxi events.

 Qún xián bì zhì, shǎo zhǎng xián jí; cǐ dì yǒu chóng shān jùn lǐng,